Birmingham Central Library: Architecture

 The new Central Library opened on 12 January 1974.
 It was designed by John Madin, a Birmingham-based architect.
 Its inverted ziggurat form was a powerful example of the Brutalist style.
 With the Rotunda and the Alpha Tower, it became one of Birmingham's key Modernist buildings.

 Madin designed the Central Library as part of a large civic centre scheme on the newly created Paradise Circus site.
 Originally planned to be built alongside the library was a School of Music, Drama Centre, Athletic Institute, offices, shops, public house, a car park with 500 spaces and a bus interchange.
 The collection of civic buildings were all to be connected by high level walkways and the network of galleries which bridge the roads.
 The School of Music and a public house (The Yardbird) were the only other buildings in the original plans to be built and the high level walkways were never completed.

 The Central Library consisted of two elements: the extrovert lending library and the introvert reference library.
 The lending library was designed for heavy use and short visits.
 It formed a wing to the reference library and was of three storeys with a curved façade facing the Town Hall.
 The reference library was an eight-storey square block designed around an open atrium above a public square that was designed to be entered from four sides.
 Above the square floated the cantilevered floors of the library in a distinctive inverted ziggurat formation.
-The designers drew inspiration for the design from Antonio Sant'Elia's drawings of Casa a gradinata, and Marcel Breuer's 1928 scheme for a hospital at Elberfeld, Indiana; while another source of inspiration was Leslie Martin's Bodleian Law Library in Oxford.
+The designers drew inspiration for the design from Antonio Sant'Elia's drawings of Casa a gradinata, and Marcel Breuer's 1928 scheme for a hospital in Elberfeld, Germany; while another source of inspiration was Leslie Martin's Bodleian Law Library in Oxford.
 It has also been suggested that they were influenced by the similar design for Boston City Hall, but a member of Madin's design team said they had only seen this design after the library was complete.

 The central atrium was completely glazed behind deep concrete balconies; this arrangement was to make it conducive to study.
 Although there was good natural light, the design was an early recognition of solar gain and the damage it can cause to books.
 The large windows of the reference library face inwards to reduce traffic noise from the Inner Ring road.
 On the outside the windows were high level narrow strips with black anodised window frames.
 The space below the central atrium of the library was designed to define a civic square with gardens, pools, waterfalls and fountains, and potentially to form an open-air exhibition space.
 Six pools were to be placed in and around this square.
 Madin also designed the semi-circular amphitheatre around the Chamberlain Memorial in Chamberlain Square to frame the entrance to the library and the new civic square.